 By telephone: 0300 311 22 33

-- The person responsible for dealing with any complaint about the service that we provide is Fiona Greener (Complaints Manager).
-If you are not comfortable contacting Fiona, please speak to any member of staff who will pass your concern to one of the dentists.
+- The person responsible for dealing with any complaint about the service that we provide is Louise (Complaints Manager).
+If you are not comfortable contacting Louise, please speak to any member of staff who will pass your concern to one of the dentists.

 - If a complaint is about any aspect of clinical care or the associated charges it will normally be referred to the dentist involved, unless the patient does not want this to happen.